MicrosoftDocs/architecture-center/docs/sample-solutions/devops/devops-dotnet-webapp.md

 1. Change application source code.
 2. Commit application code and Web Apps web.config file.
 3. Continuous integration triggers application build and unit tests.
-4. Continuous deployment trigger orchestrates deployment of application artifacts with environment-specific parameters.
+4. Continuous deployment trigger orchestrates deployment of application artifacts *with environment-specific parameterized configuration values*.
 5. Deployment to Azure App Service.
 6. Azure Application Insights collects and analyzes health, performance, and usage data.
 7. Review health, performance, and usage information.

 ### Components

-* [Resource Groups][resource-groups] is a logical container for Azure resources.
+* [Resource Groups][resource-groups] are a logical container for Azure resources and also provide an access control boundary for the management plane - think of a Resource Group as representing a "unit of deployment".
-* [Visual Studio Team Services (VSTS)][vsts] is a service that enables you to manage your development life cycle; from planning and code management through to build and release.
+* [Visual Studio Team Services (VSTS)][vsts] is a service that enables you to manage your development life cycle end-to-end; from planning and project management, to code management, through to build and release.
 * [Azure Web Apps][web-apps] is a Platform as a Service (PaaS) service for hosting web applications, REST APIs, and mobile back ends.
-While this article focuses on .NET, there are several additional options available.
+While this article focuses on .NET, there are several additional development platform options supported.
-* [Application Insights][application-insights] is an extensible Application Performance Management (APM) service for web developers on multiple platforms.
+* [Application Insights][application-insights] is a first-party, extensible Application Performance Management (APM) service for web developers on multiple platforms.

 ### Alternative DevOps tooling options

-Whilst this article focuses on Visual Studio Team Services, [Team Foundation Server][team-foundation-server] or [Jenkins][jenkins-on-azure] could be considered as options to drive the CI/CD pipeline.
+Whilst this article focuses on Visual Studio Team Services, [Team Foundation Server][team-foundation-server] could be used as on premises substitute.
+Alternatively, you may also find a collection of technologies being used together for an Open Source development pipeline leveraging [Jenkins][jenkins-on-azure].

-From an Infrastructure as Code perspective, [Azure Resource Manager (ARM) Templates][arm-templates] are included as part of the Azure DevOps project, but you could consider [terraform][terraform] or [Chef][chef] if you have investments here.
+From an Infrastructure as Code perspective, [Azure Resource Manager (ARM) Templates][arm-templates] are included as part of the Azure DevOps project, but you could consider [Terraform][terraform] or [Chef][chef] if you have investments here.
 If you prefer an Infrastructure as a Service (IaaS) based deployment and require configuration management, then you could consider either [Azure Desired State Configuration][desired-state-configuration], [Ansible][ansible] or [Chef][chef].

 ### Alternatives to Web App Hosting